 Motivated by your comments, we have deeply reconsidered the architecture of our work and tried to fix all the problems you mentioned.
 In particular, this revised manuscript of our resubmitted letter has significantly been improved mainly as follows:

-The title has been changed to Diagnose Hirschsprung’s disease with immunostaining of calretinin, S100 and protein gene product 9.5.
+The title has been changed to Diagnosis of Hirschsprung’s disease by immunostaining rectal suction biopsies for calretinin, S100 and protein gene product 9.5.

 All the email address of authors have been changed to institutional email address except Mijing Fang.